-Fusion devices support IEEE 1532 ISP via JTAG and require a single VPUMP voltage of 3.3 V during programming.
-In addition, programming via a Microcontroller (MCU) in a target system can be achieved.
+Fusion devices support IEEE 1532 ISP via JTAG and require a single V{PUMP} voltage of 3.3 V during programming.
+In addition, programming via a microcontroller in a target system can be achieved.
+Refer to the standard or the In-System Programming (ISP) in Fusion Using FlashPro3 application note for more details.